nicholaschum/android-youtube-player/README.md

 // Called when the id of the current video is loaded void onVideoId(@NonNull YouTubePlayer youTubePlayer, String videoId)

+// Called when the quality of the current video is loaded void onVideoQuality(@NonNull YouTubePlayer youTubePlayer, String quality)

 void onApiChange(@NonNull YouTubePlayer youTubePlayer)
 ```